-Call 877-284-0353 now for immediate help getting a friend or family member into rehab for drugs.
+Call 877-284-0353 now for immediate help getting a friend or family member into rehab for substance abuse.

 There are few things more painful than watching someone you love struggle with addiction.
 Thinking about how to get someone into rehab against their will can be scary and intimidating.
 It’s important to remember that your actions come from a place of love and that helping your loved one to recovery is instilling a positive and possibly life-saving change.

 Helping a loved one to rehab can be broken down into several steps that can reduce stress and make the ordeal more organized and simplified.
 The therapists at Beachway are always available to help with this process.

 Steps For Getting Someone Into a Rehab Program